Reference

 - Accounts Receivable Financing

 - A type of financing where a business uses its outstanding invoices as collateral to receive immediate cash.
+Different from invoice factoring because the business retains collection responsibility rather than selling the invoice.
 Learn more →

 - ACH (Automated Clearing House)